uhop/stream-json/README.md

 [![NPM version][npm-image]][npm-url]

 `stream-json` is a collection of node.js stream components for creating custom standard-compliant JSON processors, which requires a minimal memory footprint.
 It can parse JSON files far exceeding available memory.
-Even individual data items are streamed piece-wise.
+Even individual primitive data items (keys, strings, and numbers) can be streamed piece-wise.
 Streaming SAX-inspired event-based API is included as well.

 Available components:

+* Streaming JSON `Parser` implemented manually to improve speed over `ClassicParser`.
-* Streaming JSON `Parser` based on [parser-toolkit](http://github.com/uhop/parser-toolkit).
+* Streaming JSON `ClassicParser` based on [parser-toolkit](http://github.com/uhop/parser-toolkit).
 * `Streamer`, which converts tokens into SAX-like event stream.
 * `Packer`, which can assemble numbers, strings, and object keys from individual chunks.
 It is useful, when user knows that individual data items can fit the available memory.
 Overall, it makes the API simpler.
 * `Filter`, which is a flexible tool to select only important sub-objects using either a regular expression, or a function.
 * `Emitter`, which converts an event stream into events by bridging `stream.Writable` with `EventEmitter`.
 * `Source`, which is a helper that connects streams using `pipe()` and converts an event stream on the end of pipe into events, similar to `Emitter`.
+* Various utilities:
+  * `Assembler` to assemble full objects from an event stream.
+  * `StreamArray` handles a frequent use case: a huge array of relatively small objects.
+It streams array components individually taking care of assembling them automatically.

 Additionally a helper function is available in the main file, which creates a `Source` object with a default set of stream components.